viswanathct/kart/ReadMe.md

 * Type specific interpretation of nulls isn't possible.
 Ex: Interpreting null for the type integer as 0, could prove correct for addition, but not for multiplication.

 * Applying functions over lists are a lot more efficient, than applying the same over items, as the abstraction allows for Optimizations.

+* If a REST call isn't straight forward, it is a sign for the need for another level of abstraction.

 Later
 -----